Myanmar conflict

-Myanmar has been embroiled in armed conflict since 1948, when the country, then known as Burma, gained independence from the United Kingdom.
+Myanmar has been in armed conflict since 1948, when the country, then known as Burma, gained independence from the United Kingdom.
 The conflict has largely been ethnic-based, with ethnic armed organisations fighting Myanmar's armed forces, the Tatmadaw, for self-determination.
-Despite numerous ceasefires and the creation of autonomous self-administered zones in 2008, armed groups continue to call for independence, increased autonomy, or the federalisation of Myanmar.
+Despite numerous ceasefires and the creation of autonomous self-administered zones in 2008, armed groups continue to call for independence, increased autonomy, democracy, or the federalisation of Myanmar.
 It is the world's longest ongoing civil war, spanning almost eight decades.

 In 1940, during World War II, Burmese intellectuals formed the Thirty Comrades, who established the Burma Independence Army (BIA) to fight against the Allies.
-Aung San led the Axis-puppet State of Burma, before switching allegiance to the Allies in mid-1944.
+Aung San led the Axis-puppet State of Burma before switching sides to the Allies in mid-1944.
 Post-war negotiations led to Burma's independence in 1948, but ethnic tensions arose after the Burmese government refused to honour the 1947 Panglong Agreement, which promised autonomy for some of the country's ethnic minorities.
-The immediate post-independence period saw the rise of the Communist Party of Burma (CPB) and Karen National Union (KNU) in particular as major rebel forces.
+In the immediate post-independence period, the Communist Party of Burma (CPB) and the Karen National Union (KNU) emerged as major rebel forces.

 In 1962, Burmese general Ne Win led a military coup, establishing a junta and refusing to adopt a federal system of governance, which led to intensified insurgencies.
 Ne Win's regime faced internal dissent and growing civil conflict throughout his rule, culminating in the 8888 Uprising in 1988, which was violently suppressed by the military.
 Following the uprising, the military established the State Law and Order Restoration Council (SLORC), later renamed the State Peace and Development Council (SPDC).

-Civilian rule was restored in 2011, albeit not fully, with the military retaining power in the country's legislatures through a new constitution.
+Civilian rule was restored in 2011, albeit not fully, with the military retaining power in the country's legislature through a new constitution.
 A military coup in 2021 by commander-in-chief Min Aung Hlaing deposed the civilian government, sparking widespread protests and escalating insurgencies.